Written by: Corey Janoff

 For the men out there, you could also donate sperm.
 As a future doctor, your sperm is worth more than the sperm from say, the guy who drives a garbage truck.
 You could potentially make $500-1,000/month if you do it regularly.
 Just avoid doing 23andMe and AncestryDNA unless you want to be connected with all of your biological offspring one day.

 Women could donate eggs, although that is a little more invasive than sperm donations, yet you are compensated considerably more.
 A typical egg donation could fetch you around $10,000 – again, as a prospective physician, you can likely sell your eggs at a premium and potentially make more than that.
+Some people will pay upwards of $50,000 for those future MD eggs.

 #8.
 Participate in Focus Groups or Surveys